UW-Macrostrat/macrostrat/services/column-footprint-editor/README.md

 Fixed Bug of dragging two points in same feature and 1+ of another feature.
 My mistake was overcomplicating the logic.

+I have successfully isolated the fronted custom drawing modes.
+Now state is handled the "right" way.
+The `draw.update` logic is performed in the `directselect.onstop` method.

+It looks like these coding clean-ups have also fixed the deleting points where shared bug that was occuring.
+But some odd behavior is causing me to leave it on bugs.

 ### Bugs:

 Deleting nodes where points are shared doesn't work.
 This may be trickier to solve.

-The custom modes for clicking, dragging and line creation are not isolated enough from the map itself.
-Some of the methods inside these modes set variables outside of the interal map state.
-Solution: move variables to internal state.

-The `draw.udpate` logic should be moved to the custom line mode at the `onStop` or a similar event.
+Sometimes it seems like the code is breaking here and other times not..

+Forseable Bug-- when deciding how map-faces get col identity, it is possible that a user will cut an identity column, which would mean both columns, old and generated, would recieve the same identity.
+I think to solve this we could employ a frontend warning or something.

 ### Goals: